lasersquad0/LogEngine2/README.md

 void lfg_example()
 {
     // load and construct loggers and sinks from .lfg file.
-    // once loggers are initialised you can use GetLogger() function to get needed logger by its name LogEngine::InitFromFile("LogExample.lfg");
+    // once loggers are initialized you can use GetLogger() function to get needed logger by its name LogEngine::InitFromFile("LogExample.lfg");